Colorado's 5th congressional district: Military

 Colorado Springs, located within the district, is home to multiple military installations.
 Fort Carson, the United States Air Force Academy, Peterson Space Force Base, Schriever Space Force Base, and NORAD are also all located within the district.
 There are more veterans living in the Colorado Fifth than any other district in America.

 History

 1990s

-Following the 1990 U.S. Census and associated realignment of Colorado congressional districts, the 5th Congressional district consisted of El Paso and Teller counties, as well as portions of Arapahoe, Douglas, and Fremont counties.
+Following the 1990 U.S. census and associated realignment of Colorado congressional districts, the 5th congressional district consisted of El Paso and Teller counties, as well as portions of Arapahoe, Douglas, and Fremont counties.

 2000s

-Following the 2000 U.S. Census and associated realignment of Colorado congressional districts, the 5th Congressional district consisted of Chaffee, El Paso, Fremont, Lake and Teller counties, as well as most of Park County.
+Following the 2000 U.S. census and associated realignment of Colorado congressional districts, the 5th congressional district consisted of Chaffee, El Paso, Fremont, Lake and Teller counties, as well as most of Park County.

 2010s

-Following the 2010 U.S. Census and associated realignment of Colorado congressional districts, the 5th Congressional district consisted of Chaffee, El Paso, Fremont, and Teller counties, as well as most of Park County.
+Following the 2010 U.S. census and associated realignment of Colorado congressional districts, the 5th congressional district consisted of Chaffee, El Paso, Fremont, and Teller counties, as well as most of Park County.

 2020s

-Following the 2020 U.S. Census and associated realignment of Colorado congressional districts, the 5th Congressional district consisted of most of El Paso County, while other counties towards the west are instead redistricted into the 7th district.
+Following the 2020 U.S. census and associated realignment of Colorado congressional districts, the 5th congressional district consisted of most of El Paso County, except for slivers that were drawn into the 4th and 7th districts.